Backup

 3. When the backup settings list appears, check the required information.

-• DB Cluster name: DB Cluster name specified by you.
+• DB Cluster name: DB Cluster name specified by user.

-• Backup retention period: Maximum number of days for the backup file to be stored in data storage
+• Backup retention date: Maximum number of days for the backup file to be stored in data storage.

 • Latest backup date: Date for the latest backup that was performed.